Basement Waterproofing Toronto

 Regardless of how you use your basement space, wet basements need to be addressed as soon as possible or a variety of problems can cause structural deterioration and possibly mold growth that will reduce the overall value of your home.

-Start with a Detailed Water Penetration Inspection!
+Toronto Basement Waterproofing Repair Starts with a Detailed Water Penetration Inspection

 For the price of a loonie, that we provide, get your $250 inspection from the Stay Dry Pro’s.

-Key Steps to Prevent a Wet Basement
+Basement Waterproofing Steps Homeowners Need to Take to Prevent a Wet Basement

 - Seal any cracks in your foundation